Skip to Main Content

 • Remain Calm - Remain calm and be careful around your pet.
 When an animal is in pain, they often react negatively towards anyone trying to help and could bite or scratch.

 • Bring Your Pet In For Care - Do not put yourself at risk!
-Safely bring your pet to our West Salem veterinary clinic or the after-hours emergency vet location above.
+Safely bring your pet to the emergency veterinarian.

 The following situations are examples of emergencies that require immediate care: